open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 ### OpenTelemetry Protocol data model

 The OpenTelmetry protocol data model is composed of Metric data streams.
-These streams are in turned composed of metric data points.
+These streams are in turn composed of metric data points.
 Metric data streams can be converted directly into timeseries, and share the same identity characteristics for a timeseries.
 A metric stream is identified by: